 Duty of care is a legal term that holds a lot of weight in all Florida personal injury cases.
 Simply put, all Floridians must show reasonable care to others.
 They have a legal duty to act logically or rationally when faced with a situation that could lead to personal injury.
 A Florida court leaves little room for ignorance and expects that all persons should act as “any reasonable person would do under similar circumstances.”

-When it comes to aggravated fleeing to elude cases, the prosecutor will argue that the defendant did not act with reasonable care and showed a wanton disregard for the safety of others.
+When it comes to aggravated fleeing to elude cases, the prosecutor will argue that the defendant did not act with reasonable care and showed a wanton and complete disregard for the safety of others.
 By driving recklessly, an individual puts others in harm’s way despite the foreseeable risk.
 In the case of leaving the scene of an accident whilst attempting to flee, the defendant will be accused of failing in their duty of care by not stopping to help.

 A qualified criminal defense lawyer can explain all of the charges associated with your arrest and explore all of your legal options.